The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 Building the Course VM is documented in the cookbook 'Creating the GeoStack Course VM'.

-## Development Environment
+## Environment

-During this course you will learn about the following subjects:
+The Development Environment in this course will learn you about the following subjects:

 1) Virtual Machine hosting: Virtualbox (Installation and Use)